 Consider including things on a physician’s profile page like:

 - A warm and welcoming headshot

-- A short bio explaining their background, medical or educational journey, or even interests and hobbies
+- A short bio explaining their background, medical, or educational journey — even interests or hobbies

 - A provider video that shows them talking about themselves and in their own environment

 Google also rewards longer content, so including more information can have exponential benefits in addition to increasing the amount of time a user might stay on a particular page.

 Provider Directories Aren’t One And Done